tory24/100Days-of-code/100-Second.md

 **Time**:
 -->

+### Day 18 February 8, 2021
+**Today's Progress**: Began learning how to use Wordpress, did some FCC Challenges.

+**Thoughts**: Decided that I need to learn how to use wordpress and host a site through AWS, considering Wordpress is used for most sites, and AWS powers most of the internet, learning how to do this would hopefully be beneficial for job prospects.

+**Link(s) to Work**: TBC

+**Time**: 2 hours

 ### Day 17 February 6, 2021
 **Today's Progress**: Making up for missed days, spent some time working on the resume.